EdgarasSp/tt-beauty-services-app/README.md

 ## About

 This project is a simple website for a beauty salon.
-It allows visitors to view services,locations, submit questions, book appointments and comment to a portfolio blog on the website.
+It allows visitors to view services, locations, submit questions, book appointments and comment to a portfolio blog on the website.
 Users must be logged in and authenticated to make a posts.

 It uses HTML, CSS and JavaScript for the front end and makes use of Python and the Django framework for the backend, which also uses the PostgreSQL relational database.

 A quick note regarding difficulties I had with this project.
 The ideas planned for the site were much greater, but I was struggling with so many things during this time and was not in a good place.
-I have made my best attemt to deliver the project in the time remaining.
-It's not the best project but I have learned so much and feel much more motivated to deliver great site experiance in the future project.
-With some support from my employer agreening additional time off to let me focus and complete the studies and my family to help with new born.
+I have made my best attempt to deliver the project in the time remaining.
+It's not the best project but I have learned so much and feel much more motivated to deliver great site experience in the future project.
+With some support from my employer agreeing additional time off to let me focus and complete the studies and my family to help with new born.

 ### Mockup
 #